 5. Move to another state

 If you have federal student loans, you’re automatically enrolled in the standard repayment plan when you graduate.
-With this plan, your payments are fixed and divided over 10 years.
-Under a standard repayment plan, you’ll pay the least amount of interest and repay your loan the fastest, but the monthly payments can be high.
+With this plan, your payments are fixed and divided over 10 years — but the monthly payments can be high.

 Luckily, there are other student loan payment plans available.
-There are four income-driven repayment (IDR) plans which based your payments on your income:
+There are four income-driven repayment (IDR) plans, which base your payments on your income:

-Under an IDR plan, the loan servicer extends your repayment term to 20 to 25 years, and caps your monthly payment at a percentage of your discretionary income.
+Under an IDR plan, the loan servicer extends your repayment term to 20 to 25 years while capping your monthly payment at a percentage of your discretionary income.
 Depending on your income, family size and loan balance, your payment could be as low as $0 a month.

 As your situation changes, your payments will change, too.
 If your income decreases or increases, or if your family grows, your payment will be adjusted.

-Although your payments can be significantly smaller with an IDR plan, you’ll pay more in interest over the length of the loan.
-But if you’re struggling to afford your payments, an IDR plan can give you some more breathing room in your budget as you build your career.
+Although your payments can be significantly smaller with an IDR plan, you could pay more in interest over the life of the loan.
+But if you’re struggling to afford your payments, an IDR plan could give you some more breathing room in your budget as you build your career.

 If you make too much money to qualify for a lower payment with an IDR plan but still can’t afford your payment for your federal loans, another option is to sign up for a graduated repayment plan.